gemography/web-coding-challenge/README.md

 * **Architecture**: how clean is the separation between the front-end and the back-end?
 * **Code quality**: is the code simple, easy to understand, and maintainable?
 Are there any code smells or other red flags?
 Does object-oriented code follows principles such as the single responsibility principle?
 Is the coding style consistent with the language's guidelines?
 Is it consistent throughout the codebase?
 * **Correctness**: does the application do what was asked?
 If there is anything missing, does the README explain why it is missing?
-* **Technical choices**: do choices of libraries, databases, architecture etc. seem appropriate for the chosen application?

-Once you're done with the app
+Once you're done with the coding challenge
 ---------------
 Put the code of your project on Github and send the URL to zakaria@hiddenfounders.recruitee.com

 Questions?
 ---------------
 If you have any questions or feedback, don't hesitate to contact us via zakaria@hiddenfounders.recruitee.com

 Useful links